 Alhaji Waheed Gbadamosi, the Director-General, Oyo State Bureau of Physical and Urban Development Control, made the disclosure in Ibadan on Wednesday during a visit to the house.

-The Music House was partially demolished by the state government in August, 2018 for contravening the state physical planning and urban development laws.
+NAN recalls that the Music House was partially demolished by the state government in August, 2018 for contravening the state physical planning and urban development laws.

 The governor later approved it remodeling and rebuilding to a better edifice on compassionate ground.